Generic Name: fulvestrant (ful VES trant)

 You should not receive Faslodex if you are allergic to fulvestrant, or if you are pregnant.

-To make sure you can safely receive Faslodex, tell your doctor if you have other medical conditions, especially:
+To make sure Faslodex is safe for you, tell your doctor if you have:

 a bleeding or blood clotting disorder; or